CIA-Oceanix/4dvarnet-starter/README.md

 To run the configuration for the ECS reconstruction of the NATL dataset using the eNATL dataset as training.

 ```
-python main.py xp=sound_base_transfert
+python main.py xp=sound_base_transfert +params=bigger_model
 ```

-Here is an example of the reconstruction of the ECS using a 00.1 sampling rate (i.e. 1% of the data) of the NATL dataset using the eNATL dataset as training.
+Here is an example of the reconstruction of the ECS using a 0.1 sampling rate (i.e. 1% of the data) of the NATL dataset using the eNATL dataset as training.

 |    |   Metrics |
 |:---|----------:|